espressif/esp-hosted/docs/sdio.md

 ### 6.4 Co-processor Flashing

-There are two methods to flash the ESP-Hosted slave firmware:
+There are two methods to flash the ESP-Hosted co-processor firmware:

 #### 6.4.1 Serial Flashing (Initial Setup)